UConn-South Carolina title tilt packs plenty of star power

 “Points are hard to come by in this tournament, and today was certainly no different,” Auriemma said.
 “We’re going to have to win some other way.”

-South Carolina beat UConn in the Bahamas in November, pulling away from the Huskies in the fourth quarter with that stifling defense.
+However, South Carolina beat UConn in the Battle 4 Atlantis tournament in the Bahamas in November, pulling away from the Huskies in the fourth quarter with that stifling defense.

-And nobody will have more of the spotlight Sunday than Bueckers, the smooth-shooting, lightning-quick sophomore guard who grew up in a first-ring suburb of Minneapolis and grew her game at Hopkins High School, just 10 miles west of the arena that was sold out this weekend with a crowd of more than 18,000.
+And nobody will have more of the spotlight Sunday than Bueckers, the smooth-shooting, lightning-quick sophomore guard.
+She grew up in a first-ring suburb of Minneapolis and grew her game at Hopkins High School, just 10 miles west of the arena that’s sold out this weekend with crowds of more than 18,000.

-“It doesn’t really matter the location,” said Bueckers, who missed a big chunk of the season to a left knee injury.
-“We’re just trying to win and keep playing with this team.”
+For Bueckers, who last year became the first freshman to win the Player of the Year award, this stretch run has been all about getting back up to speed after a long layoff.
+Twice in the fourth quarter, she grimaced and gingerly walked around after hard landings, but there’s no way that knee — even if it’s not 100% — will keep her from going all out for the title.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25